-- Most people will receive the AstraZeneca shot, the health minister said on April 12, though people younger than age 55 will be eligible for Sputnik V. “Once we have new batches of Sputnik V, citizens aged above 65 will be vaccinated with Sputnik V,” Anahit Avanesyan said, adding that Armenia is expecting a gift of the Sinovac vaccine from China.
+- Most people will receive the AstraZeneca shot, the health minister said on April 12, though people younger than age 55 will be eligible for Sputnik V. 100,000 doses of Sinovac will arrive in early May, the health minister said on April 27.

-- Avanesyan announced on April 14 that the government had negotiated to receive 1 million Sputnik V doses from Russia, Interfax reported.
+- Health Minister Anahit Avanesyan announced on April 14 that the government had negotiated to receive 1 million Sputnik V doses from Russia, Interfax reported.
 She did not say when they would arrive, though she said she hopes to vaccinate 20 percent of the population by the end of the year.

 - On March 28, Armenia received its first shipment of 24,000 AstraZeneca doses from the Covax global vaccine sharing initiative.

 Approved: Sinovac, Sputnik V and AstraZeneca

 Population: 10 million

 - Azerbaijan began its vaccination campaign on January 18 with Beijing-based Sinovac’s CoronaVac, for which it has contracted 4 million doses.
 It has also been promised 506,400 doses of the AstraZeneca vaccine from Covax; the first batch of 84,000 were delivered on April 4, the Health Ministry said.